Anaid0616/Anaid0616/README.md

 💻 I’m currently studying **Front-End Development** at **Noroff**.
 I have a deep passion for the creative aspects of front-end development, where I can design, build, and bring visual beauty to life through code.
 Currently learning **Frameworks**.

 🎨 I've always been a creative person, with a passion for drawing, painting, and creating.
-My journey with coding began during my first year at  the gymnasium, where I studied HTML and CSS as part of an IT and sports program.
+My journey with coding began during my first year at high school, where I studied HTML and CSS as part of an IT and sports program.
 Though I eventually switched to an economics track due to the new school's challenges, my interest in creativity remained strong, leading me to take extra courses in art and photography.

 🎓 After graduating I sought out creative careers and found my way into hairdressing—a profession where I could express my artistic side.
-I been self-employed since 2013 and I have hairdresser journeyman certificate and master hairdresser certificate.
-I've enjoyed bringing creativity to my work as a hairdresser for many years, but I'm now ready for a new chapter.
+I been self-employed and enjoyed bringing creativity to my work as a hairdresser for many years, but I'm now ready for a new chapter.
 Rediscovering my love for  HTML  and CSS led me to pursue front-end development at Noroff.

-📸 In my free time, I love drawing and photography, interior design and home projects.
+📸 In my free time, I love photography, interior design and home projects.
 I also enjoy listening to music, strength training, and spending time with family, friends, and my cats.